jonmorrissmith/RpiTrainDisplay/README.md

 **Software Issues**

 The most fragile part of the software is the parser.

 You can test this using software included in the distribution built using `make parser_test`.

 Running `traindisplay` with the debug flag dumps results from API calls into the tmp directory.

-You can test the parser against this using `./parser_test -data /tmp/traindisplay_payload.json`.
+You can test the parser against this data using `./parser_test -data /tmp/traindisplay_payload.json`.

 Other options are available:
 ```